dotnet/runtime/docs/design/features/multilevel-sharedfx-lookup.md

 In the second case the `dotnet.dll` from SDK must be invoked as a framework-dependent app.
 At first the running program searches for the `global.json` file which may have specified a CLI version.
 It starts from the current working directory and looks for it inside all parent folder hierarchy.
 After that, it searches for the dotnet.dll file inside the `sdk\<CLI_version>` sub-folder in the executable directory.
 The exact algorithm how versions as matched is described (with some history) in the [docs](https://docs.microsoft.com/en-us/dotnet/core/tools/global-json#matching-rules)

-Note: if the SDK lookup is invoked through `hostfxr_resolve_sdk2` the algorithm is the same, expect that the function can disallow pre-release versions via the `hostfxr_resolve_sdk2_flags_t::disallow_prerelease` flag.
+Note: if the SDK lookup is invoked through `hostfxr_resolve_sdk2` the algorithm is the same, except that the function can disallow pre-release versions via the `hostfxr_resolve_sdk2_flags_t::disallow_prerelease` flag.

 ### Framework search and rolling forward